Configure Report Server URLs (SSRS Configuration Manager)

 The URL precisely identifies the location of an instance of a report server application on your network.
 When you create a report server URL, you must specify the following parts.

-When you access a report server or Report Manager through its URL, the URL should include the host name and not the IP address.
+When you access a report server or the web portal through its URL, the URL should include the host name and not the IP address.
 On a TCP/IP network, the IP address will resolve to a host name (or the network name of the computer).
 If you used the default values to configure URLs, you should be able to access the Report Server Web service using URLs that specify the computer name or localhost as the host name:

 The settings that make these URLs available appear in the following table.
 This table shows the default values that enable a report server connection though URLs that include a host name: